-- Ensure an appropriate response to significant offshore petroleum incidents. - Maintain regulatory oversight of activities undertaken by duty holders to respond to significant offshore petroleum incidents. - Provide information on NOPSEMA's activities to the OPICC. - Participate in Australian Government crisis coordination frameworks including provisions of incident specific information.
+- Ensure an appropriate response to significant offshore petroleum incidents. - Maintain regulatory oversight of activities undertaken by duty holders to respond to significant offshore petroleum incidents. - Provide information on NOPSEMA's activities to the public and stakeholders. - Participate in Australian Government crisis coordination frameworks including provisions of incident specific information.